knative/docs/template-docs-page.md

 ```
 <!--
 Put code into code blocks.
-Markdown formatting: Use spaces, not tabs to indent code blocks, and leave one blank line before and after the block.
+Markdown formatting: Use spaces, not tabs to indent code blocks, and leave one
-Examples:-->
+blank line before and after the block.
+Examples:
+-->
 <!--
 1. Here's a code snippet: